dylan-lang/opendylan/documentation/building-with-duim/source/source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The file *task-list.dylan* is identical to the listing shown in `A
-task list manager using menu gadgets <source.htm#60987>`_, and so is not
+task list manager using menu gadgets`_, and so is not repeated here.
-repeated here.